matiasmane/BWA/README.md

 ### Heroku deployment

 ## Testing
 The testing timetable will become clearer once we get the project rolling and start to implement the parts of the website.
-We are not planning to do the “Thorough testing using Django test” but if we still have time later during the project we will do it.
+We are not planning to do the ï¿½Thorough testing using Django testï¿½ but if we still have time later during the project we will do it.
 We will mainly test the sites functionality and will do the verification of the code using a code tester.
 The UI and its usability will be evaluated using heuristic evaluation.

 ## Project timetable and division of work